ropensci/rcites/paper/paper.md

 3. get a species' country-wise distribution range, as listed in Speciesplus, and
 4. get the references on which a Speciesplus listing is based.

-``citesr`` is available at Github (https://github.com/ibartomeus/citesr) and on CRAN (link to come).
+``rcites`` is available at Github (https://github.com/ibartomeus/rcites) and on CRAN (link to come).

-``citesr`` will support researchers and national authorities in more efficiently dealing with taxonomy information of endangered species and their legislation status.
+``rcites`` will support researchers and national authorities in more efficiently dealing with taxonomy information of endangered species and their legislation status.

 Recent publications with data extraction from the Speciesplus database illustrate in what kind of research the package may be of help [@Hinsley:2018; @Robinson:2018].
 In the spirit of CITES, taxonomic research in regard to illegal wildlife trade may be pointed out especially [@Zhou:2016; @Ingram:2015; @Zhou:2015].

 # Acknowledgments